mbahra/AWS_Data_Engineer/README.md

 ![](images/workflow-datalakeDeployment.png)

+### 4.1 Creation of a new user to use boto3

 To create S3 bucket and upload files to it with running my python scripts locally, I use the boto3 SDK.

-### 4.1 Creation of a new user to use boto3

-To make boto3 run against my AWS account, I need to provide some valid credentials.
+After installing boto3, I need to provide some valid credentials to make boto3 run against my AWS account.
 To do this, I have to create a new user using AWS Identity and Access Management (IAM), and then store the new credentials.

-I give the user a name (in my case, boto3user), and enable programmatic access to ensure that this user will be able to work with any AWS supported SDK or make separate API calls.
+I name the user boto3user, and enable programmatic access to ensure that this user will be able to work with any AWS supported SDK or make separate API calls.
 To keep things simple, I choose the preconfigured AmazonS3FullAccess policy.
 With this policy, the new user will be able to have full control over S3.
 At the last user creation step, a new screen shows the user’s generated credentials.
 I click on the Download .csv button to make a copy of the credentials.

 ![](images/boto3User.PNG)